-3. Hold the green side panels and gently insert the assembly into the grooves until the antigravity clutch is engaged (FIGURE 8-5).
+- 3. Visually inspect the connector(s) for damage. - 4.
+Hold the green side panels and gently insert the assembly into the grooves until the antigravity clutch is engaged (FIGURE 10-5).

 The antigravity clutch holds the assembly into position so that it can be released without the assembly sliding down into the system.